Mufaddalsr/Laundry-Management-MaxLaundry-/README.md

 ## 5. Clean Code Development

-## 6. Build Managemen
+## 6. Build management

 ## 7. Continuous Delivery (GitHub Action)

+[CD](/.github/workflows/CD.yml) : workflow to deploy the build to my windowns server

 ## 8. Unit tests

 ## 9. IDE

-I have been using VS code as the main IDE for all types of development provides all types of extensions
+I have been using VS code as the main IDE for all types of development.
+It provides extensions which makes it easy to use

+Fav ShortCut
+1. crt+f : for fast search and getting a count for how many places we have used function etc..
+1. shift+option+f : quickly format the code structure

 ## 10. DSL